uyuni-project/uyuni-rfc/accepted/00000-mqtt-event-publisher.md

 # Summary
 [summary]: #summary

-Add an MQTT event publisher to the Uyuni reactor pipeline.
-When certain Salt events come in (system registered, job finished, state applied, etc.), we publish a JSON message to a local Mosquitto broker so that external tools — Node-RED, Grafana, custom scripts — can subscribe and react without polling the API.
+This document describes the addition of an MQTT-based event publishing mechanism to the Uyuni server.
+The reactor pipeline will publish selected Salt event types as structured JSON messages to a local Mosquitto MQTT broker, making them available for external consumption by automation tools such as Node-RED, Grafana alerting pipelines, or custom scripts.

-The first version covers five event types: system registration, job completion, state application, image deployment, and batch operations.
+The first iteration covers five event types that represent the most operationally significant lifecycle moments: system registration, job completion, state application, image deployment, and batch operations.

 # Motivation
 [motivation]: #motivation

-Right now Uyuni keeps all Salt events inside the Java server.
-If an external tool wants to know when a minion registers or a highstate fails, the only option is polling the XML-RPC / HTTP API.
-That adds latency and puts extra load on the server for no good reason.
+Today, Uyuni processes Salt events entirely inside the Java application server.
+External tools that want to react to fleet-wide events (a new system registering, a highstate failing, a batch operation starting) have no way to subscribe to these events in real time.
+The available options are polling the XML-RPC or HTTP API, which introduces latency and adds unnecessary load on the server.

 MQTT is a lightweight publish/subscribe protocol that is already widely adopted in infrastructure automation and IoT.
 Mosquitto, the reference broker implementation, is packaged and available on openSUSE and SLES.
-Publishing reactor events to MQTT gives us:
+By publishing reactor events to an MQTT broker, we enable:

-- Admins can see registration, job, and state events as they happen, no polling needed.
+- **Real-time fleet visibility** — administrators can see registration, job, and state events the moment they happen, without polling.
-- Node-RED or similar tools can subscribe and trigger workflows (post to Slack on a failed highstate, open a ticket on new registration).
+- **Low-code automation** — tools like Node-RED can subscribe to event topics and trigger workflows (e.g. post to Slack when a highstate fails, open a ticket when a new system registers).
-- Consumers subscribe to the broker, not to Uyuni directly.
-Adding or removing a consumer does not touch the server at all.
+- **Decoupled integration** — external consumers subscribe to the broker independently of the Uyuni server.
+Adding or removing consumers has zero impact on reactor performance.
-- Event streams can feed into Prometheus Alertmanager, Grafana, or anything that speaks MQTT.
+- **Monitoring and alerting** — event streams can feed into Prometheus Alertmanager, Grafana, or any system that speaks MQTT.

 ### Current State vs. Proposed State